dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/data-partitioning-strategies.md

 ## Summary

 An effective partitioning scheme can enable your cloud app to scale to petabytes of data in the cloud without bottlenecks.
 And you don't have to pay up front for massive machines or extensive infrastructure as you might if you were running the app in an on-premises data center.
-In the cloud you can you can incrementally add capacity as you need it, and you're only paying for as much as you're using when you use it.
+In the cloud you can incrementally add capacity as you need it, and you're only paying for as much as you're using when you use it.

 In the [next chapter](unstructured-blob-storage.md) we'll see how the Fix It app implements vertical partitioning by storing images in Blob storage.